Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Potential Feasibility with LyCAN

+The \lya Continuum Analysis Network \citep[LyCAN;][]{turner_2024} is a convolutional neural network that predicts the unabsorbed quasar continuum between $1040-1600\,\angstrom$ strictly based on the longer-wavelength region ($1216-1600\,\angstrom$).
+Since the network predicts the unabsorbed continuum independently of the forest region, it retains large-scale information and may eliminate the need for the distortion matrix.
+LyCAN was trained on a combination of DESI mock spectra representative of the five-year survey and synthetic spectra generated from low-z Hubble Space Telescope (HST)/Cosmic Origins Spectrograph (COS) observations.
+It achieves excellent performance on spectra from these datasets reserved for testing purposes ($\lesssim2\%$ median error in the forest region).

 We have made several updates to LyCAN since its introduction in \cite{turner_2024}.
-While the original network detailed in \cite{turner_2024} demonstrated strong overall performance in forest continuum prediction, it introduced some spurious correlations in the 3D \lya correlation functions relative to the true continuum case.
-We found that this was due to the addition of systematic perturbations in the synthetic spectra generated from high-resolution Cosmic Origins Spectrograph (COS) data to dampen emission line strengths (see Section 3.2 of \cite{turner_2024}).
+While the original network demonstrated strong overall performance in forest continuum prediction, it introduced some spurious correlations in the 3D \lya correlation functions relative to the true continuum case.
+We found that this was due to the addition of systematic perturbations in the synthetic spectra generated from high-resolution HST/COS data to dampen emission line strengths (see Section 3.2 of \cite{turner_2024}).
 After modifying this perturbation scheme to be centered around zero, we re-optimized and re-trained LyCAN using the procedures described in Section 4.1 of \cite{turner_2024}.
-We use this updated version of the network to show an example continuum prediction in Figure~\ref{fig:lycan_spec}.
-The updated version of LyCAN yields an undistorted measurement of the correlation function when applied to a DESI Year 5 mock, as shown in Figure~\ref{fig:lycan-autocorr}, which motivates this work.
+This updated version of LyCAN yields an undistorted measurement of the correlation function when applied to a DESI mock reserved for testing that is representative of the five-year survey, as illustrated in Figure~\ref{fig:lycan-autocorr}.
+This result motivates this work, as a continuum prediction method that produces undistorted correlation function measurements may soon be within reach.
 The revised neural network architecture is presented in Table~\ref{tab:arch}.

 LyCAN continuum predictions also show slight biases with respect to signal-to-noise ratio (SNR) and redshift, under-predicting the true continuum in low-SNR or low-redshift spectra and over-predicting it at high redshift \citep{turner_2024}.
 While this is a small effect ($\sim2\%$, as seen in Figure~12 of \cite{turner_2024}), it may still warrant correction or further network optimization before LyCAN can be reliably applied to measure undistorted correlation functions.
 Ongoing efforts aim to improve LyCAN and mitigate these biases in order to achieve accurate correlation function measurements across a wide range of mocks.
 We therefore do not use LyCAN continuum predictions in our forecasts and instead focus on the idealized case of the true continuum.